 - Causing mental anguish or emotional distress

-An IT firm was going through tough times as the business was down.
-Cost cutting was the only choice left for the enterprise.
-The directors of the firm made a tough decision to reduce the number of employees.
-Ten employees were sacked based on this cost cutting decision.
+An IT firm was going through tough times as business was down.
+The only remaining choice was cost cutting.
+Thus, the directors made the tough decision to reduce the number of employees.
+Accordingly, they sacked 10 employees.

-One of the female employees who was dismissed approached an employment practice lawyer to file a suit against the directors of the IT firm.
-She claimed that one particular director had always discriminated against her on the grounds of her gender and religious faith.
-She claimed this as the reason for her dismissal from the firm.
+A female employee filed a suit against the directors of the IT firm.
+She claimed that a particular director had always discriminated against her on the grounds of her gender and her faith.
+She claimed this was the reason for her dismissal.

 The directors of the IT firm approached their insurance company since they had bought a D&O liability insurance policy.
 The insurer identified lawyers, whom they paid for, that were familiar with such cases.
 They also paid an external firm to conduct an investigation.
 The insurer’s objective was to strengthen the company’s defence and minimise their eventual claim cost.